Differences between Current Ratio vs. Quick Ratio

 Short Term Investments: These investments are the short term that can be liquidated easily within a short period, usually within 90 days or less.

-Accounts Receivables: The sum of money that is yet to be received from the debtors of the company is called accounts receivable; including accounts receivable is criticized by some of the analysts because there is less certainty in the liquidation of accounts receivable!
+Accounts Receivables: The sum of money that is yet to be received from the company's debtors is called accounts receivable; including accounts receivable is criticized by some analysts because there is less certainty in the liquidation of accounts receivable!

 Quick Ratio Formula # 2